spencertipping/ni/doc/formats.md

 the binary format: because endianness is encoded and it has a magic number, ni will be able to use that data later on.

+**TODO:** The above model won't work for stuff like remotely-addressed resources; i.e. suppose something puts data onto HDFS: we don't want to rope the user into downloading it just to run another hadoop job, for example.

+**TODO:** We really should have a protocol that defaults to indirect references but provides support for heredoc-style embedding (which we can do with a sufficiently high-entropy marker, though scanning for it might be slow ... maybe chunking instead?).

 ## File type detection
 Detecting file types is complicated by a few factors: